2022 FA Cup final: Liverpool

-Being from the Premier League, Liverpool entered the tournament in the third round to defeat Shrewsbury Town at Anfield.
-In the fourth round, they beat Cardiff City 3–1, also at Anfield.
-They beat Norwich City also at home in the fifth round.
-They beat Nottingham Forest away at the City Ground in the quarter-final, before defeating Manchester City at Wembley Stadium.
+Liverpool also entered the tournament in the third round, as one of the 20 Premier League teams.
+They were drawn against Shrewsbury Town at Anfield, and despite going 1–0 down, they came back to win 4–1.
+They made it through their fourth round tie at home to Cardiff City more comfortably, going 3–0 up before a late consolation for the visitors made it 3–1.
+A first-half brace from Takumi Minamino gave them a 2–1 win at home to Norwich City in the fifth round, holding off a second-half comeback.
+The sixth round gave them their first away draw of the competition, a trip to face Nottingham Forest at the City Ground, but Diogo Jota's 78th-minute goal was enough to see them through to the semi-finals.
+At Wembley, they took a 3–0 first-half lead against Manchester City, thanks to Konaté and a brace from Mané; Jack Grealish pulled one back for City early in the second half, but the only other goal came from Bernardo Silva in injury time, and Liverpool held on to win 3–2 and reach their first FA Cup final in 10 years.

 Pre-match

 This was the sides' second meeting in an FA Cup final, having met in 2012, when Chelsea won 2–1.
 They also met in four other title-deciding matches; the 2005 and 2022 League Cup finals, the 2006 FA Community Shield, and the 2019 UEFA Super Cup; Chelsea won the 2005 meeting and Liverpool won the other three.
 The two teams had met earlier in the season, in the 2022 EFL Cup Final, with Liverpool winning on penalties, with both matches between the teams in the 2021–22 Premier League ending in draws, 1–1 at Anfield and 2–2 at Stamford Bridge.
 This was the first time that the same pair of teams met in both the EFL Cup Final and the FA Cup Final of the same season since Arsenal and Sheffield Wednesday in 1993.